timvideos/getting-started/Ideas-Page.md

 ## gst-switch

-This project is intended to be a replacement of DV-switch base on GStreamer.
+This project is intended to be a replacement of DV-switch based on GStreamer.

-### gst-switch Links
+### Links

  * [Code](http://github.com/timvideos/gst-switch)
  * [Mailing List](https://groups.google.com/group/gst-switch)